bashkarsampath27/SB-IngestionPipeline-Logic-Template/README.md

      WHERE  a.status IN ('CREATED', 'FAILURE_RETRYABLE', 'STUCK_RELEASED')
      AND    (a.retry_after IS NULL OR a.retry_after <= NOW())

      None found → break.
+Queue empty or minimum position is in cooldown.

      Why this query:
        The CTE finds the lowest non-terminal stream_position.
        The outer query checks if that position is actually claimable.

        If position 2 is FAILURE_RETRYABLE with retry_after > NOW():
          CTE returns pos=2.
-Outer query finds it but retry_after gates it.
+Outer query gates on retry_after.
 Returns nothing.
          Scheduler waits.
 Position 3 does NOT skip ahead.

        If position 2 is FAILURE_POISON:
-         Caught by Step 2 halt check before this query runs.
+         Caught by the poison check above on this iteration.

-       If position 2 is LOCKED or PROCESSING:
+       If position 2 is PROCESSING:
-         Pipeline lock check (Step 1) returns before this query runs.
+         Pipeline lock ensures only one worker is active.
+This shouldn't occur — if seen, it means the lock was acquired while a job was already running, which indicates a janitor/recovery scenario.

        Stream order is an invariant.
 No job processes before its predecessor reaches a terminal state (COMPLETED or ADMIN_DISMISSED).

-  b.
+  c.
 Claim → PROCESSING in one transaction (claimAndStartProcessing)
      Set job.status = PROCESSING, job.heartbeat_at = NOW().
      Save → @Version check on the job row.
      OptimisticLockingFailureException → extremely unlikely under pipeline
      lock but handled: log, break.

-     No LOCKED intermediate state.
+     No intermediate state.
 Claim and start are atomic.

-  c.
+  d.
 IngestionFlow.processJob(jobId)
      See: Claim Protocol, Heartbeat Protocol, Retry Protocol.

-  d.
+  e.
 Exception in processJob → job is already FAILURE_RETRYABLE or
      FAILURE_POISON.
 Log.
-Continue loop (next iteration picks up next job).
+Continue to next iteration (poison check fires at top of next iteration if FAILURE_POISON was set).

-STEP 4 — RELEASE PIPELINE LOCK (finally block)
+STEP 3 — RELEASE PIPELINE LOCK (finally block)

   lockRepository.release(podId);
     → UPDATE ingestion_pipeline_lock